josiahbjorgaard/KOMPASS/README.md

-# KOMPASS (Kubernetes Orchestrated Multi-application Parallel Autoscaling Spark Server)
+# KOMPASS (Kubernetes Orchestrated Multitenant Parallel Autoscaling Spark Server)

 KOMPASS provides one-click deployment of your team's Apache Spark jobs using automated and resilient scaling of a multi-user, cloud based Spark server built on top of AWS, Kubernetes, and Prometheus.